kissmetrics/km-support/_posts/2012-11-04-google-tag-manager.md

 ![1 Get Script for Container][ss1]

-## Step 2: Install the Google Tag Manager Code + KISSmetrics Code
+## Step 2: Install the Google Tag Manager Code + Kissmetrics Code

 Make sure the provided Google Tag Manager script is placed on ***every page of your site.***